samvaughton/laravel4-datatables/README.md

 [![Build Status](https://travis-ci.org/samvaughton/laravel4-datatables.png?branch=master)](https://travis-ci.org/samvaughton/laravel4-datatables)

-This library aims to be different than existing DataTable packages, taking a different approach that allows greater flexibility.
+This library is for the server side processing of the client requests.
+It aims to be different than existing DataTable packages, taking a different approach that allows greater flexibility.

 ## Composer